What is cryosurgery?

 - Retinal tears

-Prior to surgery, the cat will have a complete physical examination and undergo a number of tests including the following:
+Before surgery, the cat will have a complete physical examination and undergo several tests, including the following:

 - Baseline tests: Biochemical profile, urinalysis, and complete blood count to evaluate the overall health of the cat.

 - Imaging: To evaluate the chest and lymph nodes for signs of metastasis (the spread of a tumour to other locations of the body).